Consultation begins: statute revision programme released

-From 6 January 2014, the Chief Parliamentary Counsel will issue official electronic legislation under section 17 of the Legislation Act 2012 via the New Zealand Legislation website.
+From today, the Chief Parliamentary Counsel issues official electronic legislation under section 17 of the Legislation Act 2012 via the New Zealand Legislation website.

 What does “official” mean?